visgl/deck.gl/docs/api-reference/core/deck.md

 Notes:

 - Any WebGL `parameters` prop supplied to individual layers will still override the global `parameters` when that layer is rendered.
-- An alternative way to set `parameters`  is to instead define the `onWebGLInitialized` callback (it receives the `gl` context as parameter) and call the luma.gl `setParameters` method inside it.
+- An alternative way to set `parameters`  is to instead define the `onWebGLInitialized` callback (it receives the `gl` context as parameter) and call the luma.gl `setGLParameters` method inside it.

 ##### `layers` (Array) {#layers}